Speckled trout fishing in Sarasota and Siesta Key

 Another benefit of drifting the deep grass flats in search of speckled trout is that many other species will be caught along with the trout using the same baits and lures.
 Spanish mackerel, bluefish, pompano, ladyfish, jack crevelle, gag grouper, mangrove snapper, flounder, sea bass, cobia, sharks, and more will be landed by anglers.

-Night fishing around lighted bridges and docks is yet another method to take trout and is a great option in the heat of summer when daytime temperatures can be unbearable.
+Night fishing around lighted bridges and docks is yet another method to take trout.
+It is a great option in the heat of summer when daytime temperatures can be unbearable.
 Live shrimp or shrimp imitating artificial baits work great.

 While there are plenty of speckled trout around, it is VERY important when speckled trout fishing in Sarasota to protect the resource.
-Is it OK to keep a couple of slot trout, but it is imperative, in my opinion, that the larger female trout are carefully released.
+Is it OK to keep a couple of slot trout.
+However, it is imperative, in my opinion, that the larger female trout are carefully released.
 We need those big girls in the water to spawn and keep the numbers good.
-I release all trout over 20” on my charters, Capt Jim
+I release all trout over 20” on my fishing charters, Capt Jim